JulianVidal/AGDA_HTML/reports/index.md

 purpose, should those be tracked?
 - Did some research on google on how to write a graph, should I be reading textbooks and referencing that instead?

+The parser is hacky... what it does is it keeps track of the current indentation, storest the first function it sees at context and anything after (i.e. anything indented or after the function) gets added as part of the context's definition.
+Currently I only focus on functions from outside files, as if I keep local functions I would get lemmas which I don't believe are very useful.
+Agda also includes "Constructive Operators" which aren't functions, but still seem very useful, so I don't know what to do with those.The modules were easy to parse, they preceded a Module class and import keyword.

+For each html file I find every function defined without indentation, the current module, imported module and the functions used by the defined functions.
+With this informaiton I have the information needed to build the graph.
+As mentioned, FNodes point to each other but there is a dictionary with function names as keys which point to FNodes so you can access the graph.

+Beautiful Soup doesn't keep the indents of each link, but when I do soup.children, I get a list of strings with links and the indents from there I can figure out the indentation by counting the spaces and line breaks.

+The html files are currently being locally downloaded and then imported one-by-one, I could consider some spider algorithm that clicks through all the links and imports them that way, but that would be many files that I may not be able to handle, maybe later.

+Created query that returns all the imports needed to define a function.
+Also created query that checks the imports used by a module and if it is importing all of them (this is a  bit buggy as my functions don't seem to be using all the imports)

+# 4 - Pre-Meeting Report
+Created a adjacency graph using linked lists, basic structure is a node that points to other nodes.
+For example, Function Node (FNode) stores the name and locations of a function and points to other FNodes that it either calls in its definitions or itself is called by another function.

+So far I have read in 4 HTML files, it runs fairly quickly but this is a tiny sample, implemented a query where you give it a function and it returns the modules that it needs to be imported.

+Created weekly plan, overall aim is to "finish" the software before Christmas break, and focus on writing the report during the second semester.

+Questions:
+- I am only keeping track of functions that come from other files and ignoring function calls to the same module.
+- There are operators which aren't functions but seem to serve a similar purpose, should those be tracked?
+- Did some research on google on how to write a graph, should I be reading textbooks and referencing that instead?

+# 4 - Post-meeting report

+# 4 - Notes